webbk18/CAL-Wiki/_Bestiary/DD/Shroomish.md

 ---
 # Shroomish
 ---
+A mushroom that has been evolved into a barely dangerous Mob.
+Really, only being completely unaware of them would pose danger to a person.

 - [Cal](_Characters/DivineDungeon/Cal.md)'s First [Dungeon Monster](../../_Lexicon/DungeonMonster.md).
 Created by accident by feeding a reddish poisonous looking mushroom too much [Essence](../../_Lexicon/Essence.md).